SakshiD16/Frequency-Analysis-in-Cryptography/README.md

 ---

-## Graduate Credit Features

-If you are taking this course for graduate credit, the program also:
-- Counts digrams (65,536 possibilities).
-- Counts trigrams (16,777,216 possibilities).
-- Counts octagrams (8-byte blocks) without using libraries like maps or hash tables.
-- Outputs separate summary lines for each frequency set.

----

 ## Notes

 - The program must accept the filename as a **single command-line argument** and **must not prompt** the user for input.